uhasker/getting-things-done-in-next-js/src/chapter2/01-why-typescript.md

 ```

 Note that all the type annotations are gone and all we get is vanilla JavaScript that we can execute.
-Additionally the TypeScript compiler _downleved_ our code so that it can be executed by older platforms.
+Additionally the TypeScript compiler _downleveled_ our code so that it can be executed by older platforms.
 Here the template string syntax (which is not supported by very old browsers) was replaced by a series of `concat` calls.

 > Note that by the time you're reading this the default target settings might be different and you might not see this particular downleveling anymore.